Rebuild the Point Cabrillo Light Station Historic Barn

-Each of those original buildings is still standing at the Point Cabillo Light Station State Historic Park today, but there is an important structure that our property is missing.
+Each of those original buildings is still standing at the Point Cabillo Light Station State Historic Park today, but there is an important structure that is missing.
 When the Light Station was completed and functioning in 1909, there was a barn just south of the Lighthouse and Lightkeepers homes.
 The Point Cabrillo barn was burned down in 1981 as part of a training exercise by the Mendocino Volunteer Fire Department.

 It has been a long term goal of the Point Cabrillo Lightkeepers Association to rebuild the Historic Barn on the Point Cabrillo property.
 When the barn reconstruction project is finished the Light Station will closely adhere to its original design.
 Rebuilding the barn will make the Point Cabrillo Light Station State Historic Park one of the most complete Historic Light Stations in the country.

 Rebuilding the barn will allow the Point Cabrillo Light Station to have meeting and event space for our visitors and enhance our educational programs.
 This barn could be used to host school groups, provide a meeting room, and celebrate weddings and events in any kind of weather.

 If you’re interested in being a part of re-building the barn, we would love to hear from you!
 If you’re considering donating time or materials, please contact us through our website.
 You can also make a donation through our website, or by sending a check to our PO Box in Mendocino.

 Read below for more specific information regarding the reconstruction of the Historic Barn.
 This is from a July 2017 project description, by PCLK Board Member, Harold Hauck.